aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/data-sorting/specifying-sort-warning-while-sorting-data/_index.md

 ## **Possible Usage Scenarios**

-Please consider this textual data i.e. {11, 111, 22}.
+Please consider this textual data, e.g. {11, 111, 22}.
 This textual data is sorted because, in terms of text, 111 comes before 22.
-But, if you want to sort this data not as text but as numbers, then it will become {11, 22, 111} because numerically 111 comes after 22.
+But if you want to sort this data not as text but as numbers, then it will become {11, 22, 111} because numerically 111 comes after 22.
 Aspose.Cells provides [**DataSorter.SortAsNumber**](https://reference.aspose.com/cells/net/aspose.cells/datasorter/properties/sortasnumber) property to deal with this issue.
-Please set this property **true** and your textual data will be sorted as numerical data.
-The following screenshot shows the sort warning shown by Microsoft Excel when textual data which looks like numerical data is sorted.
+Please set this property to **true** and your textual data will be sorted as numerical data.
+The following screenshot shows the sort warning displayed by Microsoft Excel when textual data that looks like numerical data is sorted.

 ![todo:image_alt_text](specifying-sort-warning-while-sorting-data_1.png)